ReDI-School/redi-python-intro/students-projects/bots/zero-iq-bot-txt/README.md

 ## Description
 Simple command-line bot program with the list of predefined user commands and answers stored in .txt file.\
-The bot supports two languages and addressing a user by their name.
+The bot supports two languages, addressing a user by their name and several synonymous answers to the same question (chosen randomly for each question).

 ## Usage
 The bot understands the following commands: